ituni42/ituni42/README.md

   Modern React web app for browsing and searching movies and TV shows using the TMDb API.
 - **[Serial-Two-Joint-Robot-Manipulator-Simulation-and-Control](https://github.com/ituni42/Serial-Two-Joint-Robot-Manipulator-Simulation-and-Control):**
   Real-time control and simulation for a two-joint robotic manipulator with advanced control strategies.

 ---

-## 🚀 About Me

-I’m an undergraduate Computer Science student at the Faculty of Technical Sciences, Novi Sad.
-I’m passionate about data science—exploring how data and algorithms can solve real-world problems.
-I also enjoy web development and experimenting with new technologies.
-I completed an internship focused on game development, where I worked on two projects using Unity.

----